HIV

 - Dr Ashley Price, Clinical Member

-- Heather Leake-Date, Clinical Member
+- Heather Leake Date, Clinical Member

 - Dr Iain Stephenson, Clinical Member

-- Angeline Walker, Public Health England
+- Angeline Walker, Consultant in Public Health

 - Odelia Eke, Pharmacy Lead